jaspreetsc30/ebankingportal/README.md

 ![Swagger-UI](/diagram/Swagger-UI.PNG)

 ## /api/v1/auth
-This endpoint does not require authentication as it is for authentication and registration
+This endpoint is whitelisted and does not require a jwt token as it is for authentication and registration

 **GET** **/api/v1/auth/register**